A New Tractable Description Logic under Categorical Semantics: Categorical semantics

-\textit{Informal meaning.} A knowledge engineer interprets $X\sqsubseteq Y$ as set inclusion in the usual set semantics with set membership while he/she can consider $X\rightarrow Y$ as an object $Y$ \emph{more general} than an object $X$ (or $X$ is \emph{more specific} than $Y$) in the categorical semantics.
+\textit{Informal meaning.} A knowledge engineer interprets $X\sqsubseteq Y$ as set inclusion in the usual set semantics with set membership while he/she can interpret $X\rightarrow Y$ to mean that object $Y$ \emph{more general} than object $X$ (or $X$ is \emph{more specific} than $Y$) in the categorical semantics.
 Since this relation can define a partial order over objects, we can say that an object $Y$ is \emph{the most general} or \emph{the most specific}.
 Thereafter, we use this order relation to provide informal meaning of other constructors.
-Regarding the operator $S \circ S$, \ref{org-rolecomp} rewrites just the usual set semantics of the operator in categorical language.
-Indeed, if we replace ``$\rightarrow$" in \ref{org-rolecomp} with ``$\sqsubseteq$", then the modified one characterizes $S\circ S$ under the usual set semantics with $\mathcal{I}$ in the following sense.